-Atlas Air Worldwide Holdings, Inc. (Nasdaq: AAWW) today announced income from continuing operations, net of taxes, of $20.9 million, or a loss of $0.26 per diluted share reflecting the impact of warrant accounting and transaction-related expenses, for the three months ended June 30, 2016, compared with income from continuing operations, net of taxes, of $28.4 million, or $1.13 per diluted share, for the three months ended June 30, 2015.
+Wednesday, August 2, 2017 — Atlas Air Worldwide Holdings, Inc. (Nasdaq: AAWW) today announced income from continuing operations, net of taxes, of $39.0 million, which included an unrealized gain on financial instruments of $13.8 million related to outstanding warrants, for the three months ended June 30, 2017.
+Results compared with income from continuing operations, net of taxes, of $20.9 million, which included an unrealized gain on financial instruments of $26.5 million related to outstanding warrants, for the three months ended June 30, 2016.

-On an adjusted basis, income from continuing operations, net of taxes, in the second quarter of 2016 totaled $20.2 million, or $0.80 per diluted share, compared with $29.4 million, or $1.17 per diluted share, in the year-ago quarter.
+On an adjusted basis, income from continuing operations, net of taxes, in the second quarter of 2017 totaled $29.1 million compared with $20.2 million in the year-ago quarter.

 Cash and Short-Term Investments

-The change in position reflected cash used for investing and financing activities, partially offset by cash provided by operating activities.
+The change in position resulted from cash provided by operating and financing activities, partially offset by cash used for investing activities.

-Given the inherent seasonality of airfreight demand, we expect the majority of our earnings in 2016 to be generated in the second half.
-Unlike 2015, which benefited from increased first-half demand driven by U.S. West Coast port congestion, we anticipate that results in 2016 will be more reflective of historical patterns, with slightly more than three-quarters of our adjusted EPS occurring in the second half.
+Given the inherent seasonality of airfreight demand, we anticipate that results in 2017 will reflect historical patterns, with more than 70% of our adjusted income occurring in the second half.

-For the full year, we continue to expect total block hours including Southern Air to increase approximately 20% compared with 2015, with about 75% of our 2016 hours in ACMI and the balance in Charter.
+For the full year, we expect total block hours to increase approximately 20% compared with 2016, with more than 75% of our hours in ACMI and the balance in Charter.

-Including Southern Air, aircraft maintenance expense in 2016 should total approximately $200 million, and depreciation and amortization is expected to total approximately $145 million.
-In addition, we anticipate an effective book income tax rate of approximately 31%.
-Core capital expenditures, excluding aircraft and engine purchases, are expected to total approximately $62 to $67 million, mainly for spare parts for our fleet.
+Aircraft maintenance expense in 2017 should total approximately $255 million, and depreciation and amortization is expected to total approximately $170 million.
+In addition, core capital expenditures, which exclude aircraft and engine purchases, are expected to total approximately $65 to $75 million, mainly for parts and components for our fleet.

-We provide guidance on an adjusted basis because we are unable to predict, with reasonable certainty, the effects of the warrants issued to Amazon or certain other significant items that could be material to our reported results.
+We provide guidance on an adjusted basis because we are unable to predict, with reasonable certainty, the effects of outstanding warrants and other items that could be material to our reported results.

 Interested parties are invited to listen to the call live over the Internet at www.atlasair.com (click on “Investor Information,” click on “Presentations” and on the link to the second-quarter call) or at the following Web address: